 New museum makes case for everyone's rights

-Alongside a display of the Declaration of Independence at the Museum of the American Revolution, a separate tableau tells the story of Mumbet, an enslaved black woman in Massachusetts who, upon hearing the document read aloud, announced that its proclamation that "all men are created equal" should also include her.
+Alongside a display of the Declaration of Independence at the Museum of the American Revolution, a separate tableau tells the story of Mumbet.
+She is an enslaved black woman in Massachusetts who, upon hearing the document read aloud, announced that its proclamation that "all men are created equal" should also include her.

 In response, her master hit her with a frying pan.
-Mumbet sued him, won her freedom in court, changed her name to Elizabeth Freeman and became a nurse.
+Mumbet sued him.
+She won her freedom in court, changed her name to Elizabeth Freeman and became a nurse.
 Her case set a precedent prohibiting slavery in the state.

 The story is a reminder that during the struggle for our nation's liberty, the 400,000 African Americans who lived in slavery in 1776 also longed to be free.

-Such stories are found throughout the museum, which has opened in Philadelphia.
+Such stories are found throughout the museum.
+It has opened in Philadelphia.
 The stories coincide with the 242nd anniversary of the battle at Lexington and Concord, the "shot heard 'round the world" that began the Revolutionary War in 1775.
 The more inclusive, clear-eyed view of the country's turning points is an intentional departure from the whitewashed story America has often told itself and the world.

-Instead, the museum seeks to show visitors that the Revolution was a set of aspirational ideas founded on equality, individual rights and freedom.
+Instead, the museum seeks to show visitors that the Revolution was a set of aspirational ideas.
+The Revolution was founded on equality, individual rights and freedom.
 These remain relevant today, said president Michael Quinn.

 At several points throughout the museum, visitors are forced to confront the contradictions of the high-minded ideals of the framers of the Constitution and the realities of their time.
 These include slavery and the second-class status of women.
 Slavery, for example, would expand for nearly another century after the Revolutionary War ended.
 And despite arguing for their liberty at the start of America, women in the United States would fight for suffrage into the early 20th century.